A Brief History of the Wisconsin Sheep Breeders Cooperative

 Today, the cooperative is involved in a host of activities that benefit and serve the industry.
 The Wisconsin Sheep Breeders Cooperative:

-- Publishes the Wisconsin Shepherd, a non-subscription newsletter that is mailed to over 3000 addresses across the state, upper-Midwest and the nation
+- Publishes the Wisconsin Shepherd, a non-subscription newsletter that is emailed to all WSBC members several times throughout the year

-- Publishes an annual membership directory, which is sent to the mailing list of the Wisconsin Shepherd
+- Publishes an annual membership directory, which is sent to all WSBC members, as well as the mailing list for the Wisconsin Sheep & Wool Festival catalog

 - Supports and provides awards for youth involved in sheep projects